 When communicating with other adults the tasks undertaken by Youth athletes shall be referred to as Tests.
 When communicating directly with Youth Athletes the preferred terminology is “Challenges.”

-Competitions will be conducted in 4 age groups as follows:
+Competitions will be conducted in four age groups as follows:

-Each age group will participate compete in Challenges in the following categories:
+Each age group will participate in Challenges in the following categories:

 - Strength (which shall include a movement quality score)